 Place the cake circle in the bottom of your plastic ring.

-For the cheesecake mousse layer we used a cheesecake jello mix.
+For the cheesecake mousse layer I used a cheesecake jello mix.
 Make cheesecake as directed, add equal parts Cool Whip, fold together.
 Put your cheesecake mousse in a plastic bag, cut the corner tip of the bag allowing a big enough hole for the cheesecake to push through.
 Pipe the cheesecake mousse on the first layer of the cake.
 Repeat until all of your layers are complete.
-We did three cake layers, and topped it with whip cream and red, white and blue sprinkles.
+I did three cake layers, and topped it with whip cream and red, white and blue sprinkles.

 Doesn’t this make a fun centerpiece?